When Amole Gupte Felt Betrayed By Aamir Khan Over Taare Zameen Par: "That's When I Got To Know…"

 Sitaare Zameen Par: Aamir Khan’s Upcoming Spiritual Sequel

 Be that as it may.
 Aamir is now coming with the spiritual sequel of Taare Zameen Par titled Sitaare Zameen Par.
-The movie is not directed by Khan and will be helmed by R.S.
-Prasanna.
-It will hit the theatres on June 20, 2025.
+The movie is directed by R.S.
+Prasanna and is slated for release on June 20, 2025.
 Let’s wait and watch if Sitaare Zameen Par will create magic like Taare Zameen Par.

 Stay tuned to Koimoi for more Bollywood features!